cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 <img class="lightbox" src="{{ "/2017-05-27-a-webops-post-mortem/state-fix.png" | prepend: site.cdnurl }}" alt="Socket states graph" />

-Hey, check out the value in the max column for `CLOSE_WAIT` sockets...
+Hey, check out the value in the _max_ column for `CLOSE_WAIT` sockets...

-It never went above 50!
-Coincidently, the maximum number of sockets allowed by the AWS SDK for connections to S3.

 Case closed.

 ## Lesson learned
-In our context, we have to _"move fast and break things"_.
-Everything is a compromise and we aim to make the best possible moves with the limited information and resources we have available at any given time.
+In our context, we have to [_"move fast and break things"_](https://xkcd.com/1428/).
+Most things require a trade-off between time-to-market and accrued technical debt.
+We aim to make the best possible moves with the limited information and resources we have available at any given time.

 That said, this event highlighted some priorities that could at least help us to prevent similar issues in the future.